sarthou/Neural-Network/README.md

 trainer.train(&net, P, T);
 ```

-n.b : You can continue training your network as many times as you want.
+n.b : You can continue to train your network as many times as you want.

 ## Use your training network